tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

     az vm update -g myResourceGroup -n myVmName --license-type RHEL_BASESAPHA
    ```

+1. You can check if the AHB for RHEL feature flag is enabled:

+    ```azurecli
+    az feature list --namespace Microsoft.Compute | grep "AHBEnabledForRHEL" -A 3
+    ```

 1. If you desire to return to BYOS model, you need to set up license-type to "None", otherwise, it continues to be PAYG.
     ```azurecli
     # If the image started as BYOS and was converted to PAYG, the following command will revert it back to BYOS.